 Free Ride to the Klondike.
 CHICAGO, Feb.
 21.-Messrs.
-Lewis and Dodge, winners of a New York newspaper's voting contest for transportation to the Klondike free of charge, arrived in the city this evening over the Erie railway from New York and left at 10:15 p. m. via the Chicago, Milwaukee and St. Paul road for Seattle, from which point they go to Dyea.
-They are accompanied by a party of four destined to the same
+Lewis and Dodge, winners of a New York newspaper's voting contest for trans portation to the Klondike free of ing over the Eric railway from New York and left at 10:15 p. m. via the Chicago, Milwaukee and St. Paul road party of four destined to the same